 For the SLP component, PDPM uses different patient characteristics predictive of increased SLP costs, including:

-- Presence of acute neurologic condition
+- Presence of an acute neurologic condition

 - SLP-related comorbidity or cognitive impairment